Divyarajsinh-Dodia/LocatAI.NET/README.md

 - An OpenAI API key
 - Basic knowledge of Selenium WebDriver

-> **⚠️ Note:** Currently, LocatAI.NET works exclusively with OpenAI's GPT-4 model.
+> **⚠️ Note:** Currently, LocatAI.NET works exclusively with OpenAI's models only.
 Support for other models is coming in future updates.

 ### 📦 Installation